Jeffrey Dahmer's Glasses, Urn And Baby Pictures Are Now Up For Auction

 The 10-episode DAHMER — Monster: The Jeffrey Dahmer Story premiered on Netflix on September 21 2022 and has received praise for Evan Peters’ spine-chilling performance as the serial killer, while drawing criticism for its insensitivity to the families of Dahmer’s victims.

-Riding on the buzz surrounding the series, a new documentary Conversations with a Killer: The Jeffrey Dahmer Tapes detailing Dahmer’s confession through interviews, launches on Netflix today, October 7.
+Riding on the buzz surrounding the series, a new documentary Conversations with a Killer: The Jeffrey Dahmer Tapes detailing Dahmer’s confession through interviews, premiered on Netflix on October 7.

 Watch Dahmer — Monster: The Jeffrey Dahmer Story Here